nikitabobko/AeroSpace/CONTRIBUTING.md

 **Prior discussion**.
 For non-trivial changes (such as user visible changes), it's always better to ask for prior approval and discuss what you want to do before doing it.

-Please create an issue (or write a comment in existing one) and describe you want to do.
+Please create a new discussion and describe you want to do.

 Consider including